nokia/danm/README.md

 Interested user can find reference manifests showcasing the features of the new APIs under [DANM V4 example manifests](https://github.com/nokia/danm/tree/master/example/4_0_examples).
  ##### Network management in the practical sense
 Regardless which paradigm thrives in your cluster, network objects are managed the exact same way - you just might not be allowed to execute a specific provisioning operation in case you are trying to overstep your boundaries!
-Don't worry, as DANM will always explicitly and instantly tells you if this is the case.
+Don't worry, as DANM will always explicitly and instantly tell you if this is the case.
 Unless explicitly stated in the description of a specific feature, all API features are generally supported, and supported the same way regardless through which network management API type you use them.

 Network management always starts with the creation of Kubernetes API objects, logically representing the characteristics of a network Pods can connect to.